adonisv79/akosi/CPANEL.md

 * Variables
   * BACKEND_BUILD_DIR - The directory where the distributable files will be stored.
 This is technically our DIST folder where you add every file you want to be sent to the host.
 Since we have a monorepo and this is for `backend`, we name it with the `BACKEND_` prefix.
 The value for this would normaly be found in your CICD build output. ex: `/home/runner/work/akosi/akosi/backend/dist/`
   * FTP_HOST - The FTP Host URL where we will send the files.
 Either this is provided in your CPanel or you have to contact host as to what it is. in our case it can be as simple as `ftp.yourdomain.com`
-  * FTP_HOST_DIR - The target directory in the FTP host where the files will exist.
-In our existing nodejs folder on the host, we must set this to '/src'
+  * FTP_HOST_DIR - The target directory in the FTP host where the files will exist. we must set this to '/'
 * Secrets
   * FTP_USERNAME - Your FTP User account name
   * FTP_PASSWORD - Your FTP Password